clashmar/FrenchRevolution/README.md

 (.NET 10) backend technology and best practices.
-The API itself could of course be extended with more endpoints (e.g historical events, places etc) and a modern front-end, but hopefully the application  in its current state demonstrates a good fundamental understanding of .NET development.
+The API itself could of course be extended with more endpoints (e.g historical events, places etc) and a modern front-end, but hopefully the application  in its current state provides a good fundamental understanding of .NET development.
 That being said, these are some patterns and tools I would like to add at some point, or maybe to a different project: